 This form is for use in nominating or requesting determinations of eligibility for individual properties or districts.
 See instructions in How to Complete the National Register of Historic Places Registration Form (National Register Bulletin 16A).
 Complete each item by marking "x" in the appropriate box or by entering the information requested.
-If an item does not apply to the property being documented, enter "N/A" for "not applicable."
+If an item does not apply to the property being documented, enter "NA" for "not applicable."
 For functions, architectural classification, materials and areas of significance, enter only categories and subcategories listed in the instructions.
 Place additional entries and narrative items on continuation sheets (NPS Form 10-900a).
 Use a typewriter, word processor, or computer, to complete all items.

-1. Name of Property

-historic name Garritse/Doremus/Westervelt House

-other names/site number Vanderhoef House

-2. Location

-street & number Park Drive not for publication

-city or town Clifton City vicinity

-state New Jersey code NJ County Passaic zip code 07011

-3. State/Federal Agency Certification

-As the designated authority under the National Historic Preservation Act, as amended, I certify that this X nomination

-Signature of certifying official/Title Date

-Deputy SHPO Assistant Commissioner for Community Investment and Economic Revitalization State or Federal agency and bureau

-In my opinion, the property additional comments.
+1. Name of Property historic name Garritse/Doremus/Westervelt House other names/site number Vanderhoef House 2.
+Location street & number Park Drive Inot for publication city or town Clifton City state New Jersey code NJ County Passaic zip code 07011 3.
+State/Federal Agency Certification As the designated authority under the National Historic Preservation Act, as amended, I certify that this I nomination request for determination of eligibility meets the documentation standards for registering properties in the National Register of Historic Places and meets the procedural and professional requirements set forth in 36 CFR Part 60.
+In my opinion, the property Meets does not meet the National Register criteria.
+I recommend that this property be considered significant nationally statewide locally.
 See continuation sheet for additional comments.
-Signature of certifying official/Title Date

-State or Federal agency and bureau

-4. National Park Service Certification

-I hereby certify that this property is: Signature of the Keeper Date of Action entered in the National Register.
-See continuation sheet.

-determined eligible for the National Register.
-See continuation sheet.

-determined not eligible for the National Register.

-removed from the National Register.
+Signature of certifying official/Title Date Deputy SHPO Assistant Commissioner for Community Investment and Economic Revitalization State or Federal agency and bureau In my opinion, the property meets does not meet the National Register criteria.
+See continuation sheet for additional comments.
+Signature of certifying official/Title Date State or Federal agency and bureau 4.
+National Park Service Certification I hereby certify that this property is: Signature of the Keeper Date of Action entered in the National Register.
+See continuation sheet. determined eligible for the National Register.
+Actional Register.
+See continuation sheet. determined not eligible for the National Register. removed from the National Register. etters. other, (explain:)

-other, (explain:)